FormidableLabs/builder-init/README.md

   [`builder-react-component/blob/master/init.js`](https://github.com/FormidableLabs/builder-react-component/blob/master/init.js)
 * **`init/`**: A directory of templates to inflate during initialization.
-See, e.g., [`builder-react-component/blob/master/init/`](https://github.com/FormidableLabs/builder-react-component/blob/master/init)
+See, e.g., [`builder-react-component/blob/master/init/`](https://github.com/FormidableLabs/builder-react-component/blob/master/init) This directory can be configured with user prompts / data by setting the special `_templatesDir` variable to something different than `"init"`.

 For example, in `builder-react-component`, we have a control file and templates as follows: